Dispatch Modes Explained (Auto, BalanceLocations, BalanceTime, Optima)

 SingleRegion and MultipleRegion modes#

-Regional modes are used when your stop set covers a large geography.
+Regional modes are useful when your stop set covers a large geography.

 - MultipleRegion: splits stops across multiple geographic clusters